Encounters Festival Social Policies

 Encounters Festival endeavours to create a safe environment for attendees, staff and volunteers.

-Encounters Festival does not tolerate any discrimination, bullying or harassment during the festival or year round events, if you feel that you are being discriminated, bullied or harassed at any point please approach a festival volunteer (they can be identified by their Encounters Festival t-shirts or a member of festival staff).
+Encounters Festival does not tolerate any discrimination, bullying or harassment during the festival or year round events, if you feel that you are being discriminated, bullied or harassed at any point please approach a member of the Encounters Festival team or a festival volunteer (volunteers can be identified by their Encounters Festival t-shirts).

 Harassment is defined as unwanted conduct which is related to a protected characteristic of the Equality Act 2010 (age, sex, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief and sexual orientation), which has the purpose or effect of violating a person’s dignity, or creating for that person an intimidating, hostile, degrading, humiliating or offensive environment.